kvakvs/beam-wisdoms/docs/source/beam-file.rst

 *   To find next chunk, pad the length to the multiple of ALIGN=4 ``file_pos += ALIGN * ((chunk_length + ALIGN - 1) / ALIGN);``

-"Atom" - The atoms table
+"Atom" - The Atoms Table
 ````````````````````````

 *   Read U32/big atoms count.